elnerdo/atlassian-jira/README.md

 If you start this orchestration for the first time, a handy feature is to import your old data.
-If you're e.g. moving everything to another server you can put your database backups into the tmp folder and the db initscript will pick them up automagically on the first run.
+If you're e.g. moving everything to another server you can put your database backups into the tmp folder and the db initscript will pick them up automagically on the first run if there is no `data` folder

+    1. Approach with a dump file and tgz archive

     # move your jira db backup file to tmp (filename is important).
     $ mv jira.dump tmp/jira.dump